Sanford Dam Mural and Walkway: A Historic Community Project

 Project Steering Team

 J.W.
-Fisher, President of Fisher Contracting, Ron Hansen, President of Spicer Group, Stacey Trapani, Founder of Trapani Communications, and Kayla Stryker, Treasurer of the Four Lakes Task Force, are all instrumental in bringing the mural artwork to life in Sanford.
+Fisher, President of Fisher Contracting; Ron Hansen, President of Spicer Group; Stacey Trapani, Founder of Trapani Communications; and Kayla Stryker, Treasurer of Four Lakes Task Force, are all instrumental in bringing the mural artwork to life in Sanford.

 Special thanks to Dacia Livingston Parker of Parker Lane Art & Design Studios for her support and expertise in the mural process, and to Dolores Porte, President of the Village of Sanford, for her collaboration.